Back to Blog

 2. You're stretching to buy.
 That first year of homeownership is expensive.
 A lower payment for 12-24 months gives you room to settle in financially.

 3. The seller is offering concessions.
-If the seller is willing to pay 3-6% of the sale price in concessions, putting some of that toward a buydown is often the best use of the money.
+If the seller is willing to pay 3-6% of the sale price in concessions, putting some of that toward a buydown is often the smartest use of the money.

 4. You're buying new construction.
 Builders almost always have incentives available.
 Ask for a buydown before you ask for upgrades - it's worth more in the long run.